ITSUREN/DSA/NOTES/Expression_Conversions.md

 ## 2️⃣ Infix to Prefix
 ### Algorithm
-1. Start
+1. Start.
-2. Scan one character at a time of an infix expression from Right to Left (when infix word is given)
+2. Scan one character at a time of an infix expression from Right to Left. (when infix word is given)
 ```c
     for (int i=0;i<=length;i++){
     printf("%c",infix[i]);